HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 The transaction is reversible by executing a transaction signed by the ownerAddress.**

 #### Enable Forging
-Make a `POST` request to `/block/startForging` to command the node to start forge blocks (if the node is not yet running you can set to true the `automaticForging` parameter in the `forger` section of the config file).
+Make a `POST` request to `/block/startForging` to command the node to start forging blocks.
+If the node is not yet running, set the `automaticForging` parameter to `true` in the `forger` section of the config file.
 To stop forging call the endpoint `/block/stopForging`.

 #### Stake Maturity